-- 1. SHA shall enter into negotiations for fair and reasonable compensation with the highest ranked Consultant in an effort to execute a Contract.
-In the event that negotiations are unsuccessful, SHA may proceed to negotiate with the next highest ranked Consultant. - 2.
-The Department Director shall ensure that an adequate and sufficient Price Analysis is conducted that demonstrates the reasonableness of the proposed contract amount (See Chapter 6 of these Policies for further information on price reasonableness).
-The Analysis must be in writing for all federally funded contracts of \$2,000 or more, and for all non-federally funded contracts of \$25,000 or more. - 3.
-Contracts shall normally either be based on a fixed-price or a cost-reimbursement model. - D. Solicitation.
+- SHA shall enter into negotiations for fair and reasonable compensation with the highest ranked Consultant in an effort to execute a Contract.
+In the event that negotiations are unsuccessful, SHA may proceed to negotiate with the next highest ranked Consultant. - The Department Director shall ensure that an adequate and sufficient Price Analysis is conducted that demonstrates the reasonableness of the proposed contract amount (See Chapter 6 of these Policies for further information on price reasonableness).
+The Analysis must be in writing for all contracts of \$100,000 or more. - Contracts shall normally either be based on a fixed-price or a cost-reimbursement model. - D. Solicitation.
 A written RFQ shall be issued which specifies all evaluation factors and their relative importance, contractual terms and conditions and any requisite qualifications of the contractor.
 The RFQ shall request that offerors furnish estimates of man-hours or costs for services.
 Price shall be used as a selection factor in all submissions for professional/consulting services (except A & E), regardless of the estimated value of the contract.
 Offerors are required to submit cost proposals breaking down the elements of their proposed costs at the discussion phase.
 A mechanism for fairly and thoroughly evaluating proposals shall be established before the solicitation is issued.
 Proposals shall be handled so as to prevent disclosure to third parties of the number of offerors, identity of the offerors, and the contents of their proposals.
 The proposals shall be evaluated only on the criteria stated in the RFQ. - E. Process.
 SHA then opens negotiations with the top-ranked firm with intentions to reach agreement on a fair and reasonable price.
 If agreement cannot be reached, SHA terminates negotiations with this firm and proceeds to the next-highest rated firm until a price determined to be fair and reasonable to both parties is obtained.
 Once negotiations have been terminated with a firm, SHA may not go back to that firm for additional negotiations even if the next lower ranked respondent is higher in price. - F. Consulting/Professional Services Micro/Small Purchases.
-Purchases of Professional Services other than Architectural, Engineering and Land-surveying with a value less than \$35,000 see Tab Nine of the SHA Procedures Manual.
+Purchases of Professional Services other than Architectural, Engineering and Land-surveying with a value less than \$100,000.

 - G. Consulting/Professional Services Large Purchases.
-Purchases of Professional Services other than Architectural, Engineering and Land-surveying with a value more than \$35,000, see Tab Ten of the SHA Procedures Manual. - 1.
-General.
-A formally advertised qualifications-based selection method is utilized to obtain Consulting/Professional Services that are expected to cost more than \$35,000.
+Purchases of Professional Services other than Architectural, Engineering and Land-surveying with a value more than \$100,000. - General.
+A formally advertised qualifications-based selection method is utilized to obtain Consulting/Professional Services that are expected to cost more than \$100,000.
 This is accomplished by using a Request for Qualifications (RFQ).
 The RFQ method selects the highest-ranked respondent on technical factors and then negotiates price.

-2. Formal Solicitation Requirements.
+Formal Solicitation Requirements.